Wellington in India

 Tour Introduction

-Arthur Wellesley, (later Duke of Wellington), arrived in India as a colonel, and left eight years later as a major general.
-His campaigns in Central and Southern India took place in areas where tourists do not generally go.
+Arthur Wellesley (later the Duke of Wellington) arrived in India as a colonel and left eight years later as a major general.
+His campaigns in central and southern India took place in areas where tourists do not generally go.

 Background